akexorcist/CodeBattle-Android/README.md

 I've splited the sample code into 2 branch

-• To see the get started code for do the practice, switch to 'get_started' branch
+• To see the get started code to do the practice, switch to 'get_started' branch

 • To see completed code, switch to 'complete' branch